Publishing equality objectives: guidance for schools

 We recommend asking pupils about their attitudes to, or experiences of, their school.
 This may reveal problems that lead to new policies.
 Following the creation of any new policies, schools can ask the questions again to see if pupils' attitudes or experiences have changed.
 This could help with increasing understanding between faith groups, for example.

-Good practice example: prioritising equality objectives
+Good practice example: publishing feedback

 A school collects evidence that identifies a number of equality issues.
 It needs to prioritise the issues that are the most significant and prepare and publish its equality objectives.